-Paul wrote his epistle to the Galatians in order to help the Judaisers and the legalists of his day, understand the difference between the freedom we have in Christ.. and the restrictive bondage to sin, which comes from the Law.
-Paul aims to differentiate between believers, who are set free from bondage to the Law by faith in Christ.. and those who are legalistic, and remain enslaved to sin, and bound.. by works of the flesh to the Mosaic Law.
+Paul wrote his epistle to the Galatians in order to help the Judaisers and the legalists of his day understand the difference between the freedom we have in Christ... and the restrictive bondage to sin, which comes from the Law.
+Paul aimed to differentiate between believers who are set free from bondage to the Law by faith in Christ, and believers who are legalistic and remain enslaved to sin and bound by works of the flesh to the Mosaic Law.

 He wanted to demonstrate the great gulf that there is between the freedom we receive, by grace through faith in Christ, and the stifling subjugation that comes from trying to keep the Law.
-He desires to ward us against following another 'gospel' and a different 'Jesus'.
+He desires to warn us against following another 'gospel' and believing in a different 'Jesus'.

-Paul took the historic figures of Isaac and Ishmael, the two sons of the great patriarch Abraham, and used these two characters to illustrate, symbolically, the great difference between the Christians' supernatural freedom in Christ, and legalistic bondage to sin and the Law.
+Paul took the historic figures of Isaac and Ishmael, the two sons of the great patriarch Abraham, and used these two characters to symbolically illustrate the great difference between the Christian’s supernatural freedom in Christ and legalistic bondage to sin and the Law.
 Isaac was used as an illustration of a spiritual believer who is freed from the demands of the Law, while Ishmael was used to illustrate a believer who walks in fleshly carnality.

-Isaac was the supernaturally born 'child of promise', who was born to Abraham and his freeborn wife, Sarah.. in fulfilment of God's covenant-promise with Abraham and His Seed (the Lord Jesus Christ).
-God promised, that through Isaac would be born the Messiah - the promised “Seed', through Whom the promises God made to Abraham, would finally be fulfilled.
+Isaac was the supernaturally born 'child of promise' who was the son of Abraham and his freeborn wife, Sarah... in fulfilment of God's covenant promise with Abraham and his Seed (the Lord Jesus Christ).
+God promised that through Isaac, the Messiah would be born - the promised 'Seed' through Whom the promises God made to Abraham would finally be fulfilled.
 The promised Seed would come through Abraham, through Isaac, through Jacob - and through the nation of Israel.

-Ishmael however was the naturally born child of the flesh, who was born to Abraham and Hagar.. the slave-woman.
-Ishmael was born in fulfilment of human choice, and not the result of God's promise to Abraham.
-And although he was blessed in many ways..
-Ishmael was not the heir of promise.
+Ishmael however, was the natural-born child of the flesh.
+He was born to Abraham and Hagar, the slave-woman.
+Ishmael was born in fulfilment of human choice and not the result of God's promise to Abraham.
+And although he was blessed in many ways, Ishmael was not the heir of promise.
 He was not the one through whom the promised Seed would be born.
-Paul therefore symbolically linked Ishmael, the child of slavery - with the first covenant - i.e. the Law of Moses, cut on Mount Sinai.
+Paul therefore symbolically linked Ishmael, the child of slavery, with the Old Covenant.
+The Old Covenant was the Law of Moses, cut on Mount Sinai.
 Christians are not heirs of the Old Covenant.

 Paul wanted to show that being a descendent of Abraham does not automatically make you an heir or a child of promise.
 You only become an heir of God and child of promise by faith.
 You can only be declared righteous by faith and not by legalistically keeping the Law of Moses.
-Those that are children of the flesh, and enslaved by the Law, are not children of promise.
-The bondwoman and her son were cast out, which foreshadowed the replacement of the first covenant - where the law of sin and death is replaced with the Law of the Spirit of life in Christ Jesus.
+Those that are children of the flesh and enslaved by the Law, are not children of promise.
+The bondwoman and her son were cast out, which foreshadowed the replacement of the Old Covenant with the New Covenant - where the law of sin and death is replaced with the law of the Spirit of life in Christ Jesus.

-Heavenly Father, thank You for the beautiful, real-life story of Abraham, and the allegory, that Paul used to demonstrate the freedom we have in Christ by faith.. and the bondage we retain, when we seek to live our Christian life according to the works of the flesh - or by following the Law.
-Thank You that in Christ I am a child of the promise.. having been supernaturally born again by the Spirit.
-May I jealously guard my freedom in Christ and not be enticed into the legalistic practices that place us back under bondage to the Law - this I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the beautiful, real-life story of Abraham and the allegory that Paul used to demonstrate the freedom we have in Christ by faith and the bondage we retain when we seek to live our Christian life according to the works of the flesh - or by following the Law.
+Thank You that in Christ I am a child of promise, having been supernaturally born again by the Spirit.
+May I jealously guard my freedom in Christ and not be enticed into the legalistic practices that place us back under bondage to the Law.
+This I ask in Jesus' name, AMEN.